lucasktlee/posts/drafts/spa-covenants.md

 With this post, I’ve concluded my survey of the key provisions in a private equity acquisition agreement.
 This survey just scratches the surface of an acquisition agreement—there are a lot of nuances that cannot be conveyed without writing what would be the equivalent of a small textbook.

+While I may, if there is interest, discuss certain specialized acquisition agreement topics in the future, and will likely comment on new developments if they prove interesting, I believe this series will at least assist the average private equity investment professional to better understand one of the key transaction documents.

 ## Other Posts in the <abbr>SPA</abbr> Series

 * [Stock Purchase Agreement Series — Overview](https://lucasktlee.com/2016/03/25/stock-purchase-agreement-series-overview/)